 And what to make of: “One noble defense”?
 This is bordering on the precious; a kind of UKIP sentimentality for an England that never was and even in its finest hour(13) was fraught with contradictions.

 We know and there is no excuse for Wood not knowing and thus no excuse for his being taken seriously.
 Wood is not just being a-historical, and thus disingenuous, he is failing as a critic.
 His idea that Pynchon’s sense of connections and intrigues is false is itself false because Wood jettisons the facts and the literary pedigree Pynchon embraces.
-Pynchon, we do not doubt, knows his Sidney Riley, and his Holmes and surely also knows The 39 Steps and The Riddle of the Sands as well as he knows Jones and Palin’s Ripping Yarns.
+Pynchon, we do not doubt, knows his Sidney Riley, and his Holmes and surely also knows The 39 Steps and The Riddle of the Sands, as well as he knows Jones and Palin’s Ripping Yarns.
+And as for the use of lists, it is ironic that a former religious zealot like Wood would not discuss Pynchon’s list making as an echo of biblical list making employed by writers from Melville to Scott Fitzgerald.

-Taken all together these and a thousand other details contribute to a worldview that sees history as the nightmare from which another great encyclopediast was trying to wake.
-One may disagree with Pynchon’s vision but first one has to actually understand it and stop playing fast and loose with the truth.
+Taken all together these and a thousand other details contribute to a worldview that sees history as the nightmare from which another great encyclopedist was trying to wake.
+One may disagree with Pynchon’s vision but first one has to actually understand it, and stop playing fast and loose with the truth.

 And here we leave off and return to Wood’s hatchet work in Hysterical Realism